nodox/fullstack-bootcamp/chapter-1-a-live-application.md

 ### How to access the command line?
 Each operating system calls the command line by different names.
 On Mac, `Terminal` or `Terminal.app` is an application to access the command line.
+Terminal comes preinstalled on all Mac computers.
 To find the terminal program you can search using macOS search or you can follow these steps: `Finder > Applications > Utilities > Terminal.app`.
 On Windows, the `command prompt` interacts with the command line.
 However this windows application will not be powerful enough for us to complete our projects so we need to install a better application to access the command line.

 ### Windows Only: Install a command line application
 We are going to use an application called `Git Bash` as our command line.
 Download `Git Bash` from this [page](https://git-for-windows.github.io/).
 When you press download you'll be taken to `github.com` where you can chose the proper version of `git-bash` to download.